AtsDenli/Chess_Engine/README.md

 # Chess_Engine
 A chess engine that evaluates using piece tables, material and basic positional reasoning.
 Has a depth of 10 moves.
-It also evaluates using endgame tables from syzygy.